dr4athmos/spark/README.md

 ### Submit Spark jobs
 * Open a session
 * Wait session turn in state idle
-* Send job to session
+* Send jobs to session

 Look session_run.py for an example